genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 30 mins
 :::

 It's your time!
-Let's use AgGrid with connected data in the Angular app.
+Let's use Grid Pro with connected data in the Angular app.
 The grid should display the data from `ALL_ORDERS`, very similar to what we did in [Adding a simple Orders data grid](/getting-started/web-training/web-training-day2/#adding-a-simple-orders-data-grid), but now in Angular.